 “These types of transactions are card not present (CNP) transactions, which also are considered higher risk by issuing banks and the card associations.
 As a result, they’re subject to higher processing rates.
 You can save on related transaction fees when you reduce telephone or hand-key transactions that aren’t necessary.”

 What payment methods can entrepreneurs substitute with, though?
 Do people pay with things other than cash, debit, or credit cards?
 Many people do if they have the option.
 Businesses would be wise to accept payments via cryptocurrency (like Bitcoin) or wire transfers from people who are hesitant to share too much personal information when purchasing e-commerce goods.
 Electronic checks are an option as well, such as those from Deluxe eChecks, which are emailable and cannot be lost in the mail.
+Another workaround would be a wide-ranging online payment solution that provides businesses and customers with the best payment experience from end to end.
+Learn more at Xpress-pay.

 Reducing operational costs